guycipher/btree/README.md

 - **Disk-based**: The BTree is designed to be used with a disk-based storage engine.
 - **Customizable**: The BTree allows you to specify the page size and T.

+## From Author
+I created this package for other projects I am working on.
+I wanted a simple, easy-to-use disk BTree that I could use in my projects and now hopefully yours.

 ## Usage
 coming soon